Skip to Content

 The nodes are very noticeable on the flower spike and will look like little bumps covered with a little triangular pointed covering.
 See picture below:

-Count one or two nodes below where the bottom flower was/is located and snip it right above that node but leave a little room so you’re not cutting too close to the node.
+Count one node below where the bottom flower was located and snip it right above that node but leave a little room so you’re not cutting too close to the node.

-Sometimes your orchid will branch off with new flower spikes right at one of the remaining nodes and will continue to bloom.
+Many times, your orchid will branch off with a new, secondary flower spike right at one of the remaining nodes on the original flower stalk and will continue to bloom.
 This may not always happen so don’t get discouraged if it doesn’t!

 You can simply cut right where the tip of the scissors are.

-With this option, your plant’s flowering season will be extended and you won’t have to wait until a new flower spike grows the following year!
+With this option, your plant’s flowering season will be extended and you won’t have to wait until a new flower spike grows the following year.
+A secondary flower spike will usually start to grow right at a node.

 Option 3: Cut the Whole Flower Spike Off

 In the photo below, I’m just demonstrating where to cut.
-I actually left this spike since it is still green and alive.
+I actually left this spike since it is still green and alive and the plant is very healthy.

 Take a pair of sharp scissors (sterilizing the tip would be a good idea…either in a flame or with rubbing alcohol) and snip the whole spike off as close to the bottom of the plant as possible, without damaging any leaves.

-After this point, your plant should start growing more roots and a new leaf.
+After this point, after blooming, your plant should start growing more roots and a new leaf.

 These are just a few tips to keep your orchid growing and blooming, but there is really a lot more to learn.